Table of contents

 - Explain Everything: An interactive whiteboard app; interactions between teachers and students can be recorded and shared.

-- Listenwise: A large podcast library of lessons, quizzes, and interactive transcripts.
+- Listenwise: A large podcast library of lessons, quiz templates, and interactive transcripts.

 - Mathgames: Elementary teachers can give homework a break and assign fun math games and activities to their students.